sagemathinc/cocalc/notes/final_push.md

 [ ] (1:00?) snap: implement "restore()" in snap server.
 [ ] (0:45?) snap: implement UI to restore file/directory
 [ ] (1:00?) snap: .bup corruption -- I got this when my chromebook crashed while doing a backup; I deleted the relevant file, re-ran bup, and it worked fine.
 This suggests that killing bup on the client side can lead to a corrupt .bup directory, and break snapshotting of their work.
 Since a user could cause .bup corruption in many ways, we will *have* to do: (1) try to make a backup, (2) if it fails, delete their .bup, then try again; if that fails, email admin.
+[ ] (0:30?) snap: on startup, we need to also make snapshots of projects that were active when we weren't watching, due to being offline for some reason.
+This can be done later... since it is only a factor when there was a failure.
 ---

 [ ] (2:00?)
 Grayson -- valid html: